SGPE Pre-sessional Summer Programme

 Arrival and Welcome

-We will hold a Welcome Event and induction before the start of the Summer Programme, and the date and time will be announced soon.
+We will hold a Welcome Event and induction before the start of the Summer Programme, on Sunday 31st July.
 This will be an opportunity to meet your fellow students, as well as staff and students who have previously attended the Summer Progamme and progressed to the MSc.

 The Summer Programme starts with a Mathematics exam; this will take place on Monday 1st August 2022.